Uncle Fester: Films

-In the 1991 film The Addams Family, Fester (played by Christopher Lloyd) is the long-lost brother of Gomez Addams.
+In the 1991 film The Addams Family, Fester (played by Christopher Lloyd) is the long-lost older brother of Gomez Addams.
 He was believed to have been lost in the Bermuda Triangle for 25 years.
 A loan shark named Abigail Craven (portrayed by Elizabeth Wilson) conspires to steal the Addams fortune using her son Gordon, who displays an eerie resemblance to the missing Fester.
 On the night that the Addamses hold an annual séance to contact Fester's spirit, Gordon shows up at their door, posing as Fester.
-Although he is baffled and horrified by the Addamses at first, Gordon begins to take a liking to the family and their strange ways, feeling more at home with them.
-This inner-conflict is one of the main aspects of the movie; the growing comfort he feels with the Addamses, verses his mother emotional manipulations.
-In the end, he disobeys his mother and helps Gomez and his family get their house back.
-It is later discovered that, all-along, Gordon is actually Fester; his disappearance actually had left him suffering from amnesia, and Abigail found him and, in-light of his inhuman strength, convinced him that he was her son (and henchman).
-Fester eventually regains his memories after a lightning strike to the head, which also gives him the ability to conduct electricity.
+Although he is baffled and horrified by the Addamses at first, Gordon begins to take a liking to the family and their strange ways, feeling more at home with them and increasingly conflicted over Abigail's manipulations.
+He ultimately rebels against her and saves the family, but sustains a lightning strike while doing so.
+It is revealed that he actually is Fester; his disappearance left him suffering from amnesia, and Abigail duped him into believing he was her son until the lightning restored his memories.
+The strike also gives Fester the ability to conduct electricity and make a light bulb glow by putting it in his mouth.
 In Gomez's childhood home movies, Fester is shown to be hairless as a child (although, as Gordon, he first appears with brown, curly hair, and is later shown shaving his head).

 Fester, again played by Lloyd, appears in the 1993 sequel Addams Family Values.
 He becomes attracted to Debbie Jellinsky (portrayed by Joan Cusack), whom Gomez and Morticia have hired as a nanny to care for their children.
 Debbie marries Fester with the intent of killing him and inheriting his share of the Addams fortune, but he survives each attempt on his life.
 After she inadvertently electrocutes herself while trying to kill the entire family, Fester mourns her death.
-Some time later, Fester becomes attracted to Dementia (portrayed by Carol Hankins), a nanny whom Cousin Itt and his wife, Margaret, have hired to look after their baby.
+Some time later, Fester becomes attracted to Dementia (portrayed by Carol Hankins), a nanny whom Cousin Itt and his wife have hired to look after their baby.

 Fester again appears in the direct-to-video film Addams Family Reunion, portrayed by Patrick Thomas.
 He is portrayed as a mad scientist reminiscent of old Grade-B horror films.
 He creates a dog named "Butcher" as a birthday present for Pugsley—a dog that mutates into a hair-devouring brute whenever someone says "good boy."
 In the end, Butcher attacks Cousin Itt—who is, understandably, quite nervous around him.

-Fester is voiced by Nick Kroll in 2019 computer-animated adaptation of The Addams Family and its sequel where he is given a Gilbert Gottfried-esque voice.
+Fester is voiced by Nick Kroll in the 2019 animated adaptation of The Addams Family and its sequel where he has a Gilbert Gottfried-type voice.
+In the first film, he is seen evacuating Gomez and Morticia when an angry mob crashed their wedding.
+He later shows up to help Gomez train Pugsley for the Saber Mazurka.
+In the second film, Uncle Fester was used in Wednesday's experiment that involved injecting him with the DNA of her pet octopus Socrates.